shyjal/Essential-frontend-tools-frameworks/README.md

 # Essential-Frontend-Tools-Frameworks
-A curated list of Tools, Libraries and Frameworks essential for every Frond-end developer.
+A curated list of Tools, Libraries and Frameworks essential for every Frond-end developers.

 For more elaborated list goto [Frontend Dev Bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) by dypsilon